arindal1/algo-blind75-generator/README.md

 # 🧠 Blind 75 Generator

 A sleek, responsive React + Vite web app that generates a randomized set of 75 DSA problems based on categorized patterns.
-Export the list instantly as an Excel spreadsheet for focused practice.git init
+Export the list instantly as an Excel spreadsheet for focused practice.

+## 🗿 Guide

+All pattern based problems: [here](public/dsa-patterns.md)

 ## 🛠️ Tech Stack